haroldmei/form-master-pro/README.md

 ### 💻 Cross-Platform Functionality

-Use FormMaster Pro anywhere Chrome is available:
+Use FormMasterPro anywhere Chrome is available:

 - **Chrome Extension**: Works on Windows, macOS, Linux, and ChromeOS
 - **Cloud Synchronization**: Access your data across all your devices